stefanreuther/accidental-build/README.md

 that there's nothing more to be done, `make -r` needs just 17 ms on my machine (ninja: 9 ms).
 For a C++ project with ~900 source files we're at 250 ms vs. 50 ms (vs. 16 ms).

+Implicit rule change detection or directory creation will look at additional files. ninja solves this internally, which is an advantage it has over Make that we cannot reproduce in a Makefile.